-CaveSim program element: Carbide Demonstrations Corresponding SD DOE Standards Photos of past CaveSim programs CaveSim staff light a working carbide lamp by placing carbide and water in the lamp to produce a small (and safe) quantity of flammable gas.
-The resultant gas (acetylene) burns to produce light and heat, but the lamp body also becomes warm because of the exothermic reaction between the carbide and water.
-Students can touch the lamp body to get a better understanding of the concept of an exothermic reaction.
-Students also learn about pressure as they see the intensity of the flame drop as the pressure in the lamp drops over time.
-Older students gain an understanding of the concept of reflectors by observing the behavior of the reflector on the lamps.
-New vocabulary explained by CaveSim staff: "exothermic," with connection drawn to "exoskeleton."
-Science 5-PS1-1 Develop a model to describe that matter is made of particles too small to be seen.
+CaveSim program element: Carbide Demonstrations Corresponding SD DOE Standards Photos of past CaveSim programs and carbide to programs.
+Demonstrations can include: • CaveSim staff light a working carbide lamp by placing carbide and water in the lamp to produce a small (and safe) quantity of flammable gas.
+The resultant gas (acetylene) burns to produce light and heat, but the lamp body also becomes Science 5-PS1-1 Develop a model to describe that matter is made of particles too small to be seen.
 Science 4-PS4-2 Develop a model to describe how light reflecting from objects and entering the eye allows objects to be seen.
-Cav Similar water without the resultant acetylene gas escaping.
-Staff use a digital scale to demonstrate that matter is conserved despite the chemical reaction.
-Science 5-PS1-2 Measure and graph quantities to provide evidence that regardless of the type of change that occurs when heating, cooling, or mixing substances, the total weight of matter is conserved.
-Science 5-PS1-4 Conduct an investigation to determine whether the mixing of two or more substances results in new substances.
+Cav conservation of matter.
+The lamp is sealed, allowing staff to mix carbide and water without the resultant acetylene gas escaping.
+Staff use a digital scale to Science 5-PS1-2 Measure and graph quantities to provide evidence that regardless of the type of change that occurs when heating, cooling, or mixing substances, the total weight of matter is conserved. reacts with the carbide, producing the aforementioned acetylene gas.
+CaveSim Science 5-PS1-4 Conduct an investigation to determine whether the mixing of two or more substances results in new substances.
 Above, carbide lamp demonstration by CaveSim staff.
 Below, a stock photo of the lamps we use.